 Day 3: East Fjords - Djúpivogur - Egilsstaðir

 We will stop at Djúpivogur, a traditional small fishing village which is also home to a fine outdoor sculpture, Eggin í Gleðivík (meaning The Eggs of Merry Bay).
 There is then an invigorating hike to Hengifoss, Iceland’s second highest waterfall (128 m), we will also see the towering Litlanesfoss waterfall, the cascade is framed by giant hexagonal basalt columns.
 The hike takes about three hours in total.
 You will see a beautiful gorge where the layers from volcanic eruptions in ancient times can be seen in the colorful rock face.
-Following our hike we travel to Egilsstaðir where we spend the night in a country hotel.
+Following our hike we travel to Egilsstaðir, the night will be spent in a country hotel in the area.

 - Djúpivogur Fishery Village